tegonal/gt/README.md

 - the files which have been pulled as well as
 - the public keys of the remotes.

+It requires you to define a variable named PUBLIC_GPG_KEYS_WE_TRUST which represents an armored export of all gpg public keys you trust signing the public keys of remotes, i.e. those are used to verify the public keys of the remotes you added via `gget remote add`.

 You can re-use it in your repository.
 We suggest you fetch it via gget 😉

 ```bash